dkohlhase/BCB546X-Fall2018-Final-Project/Romay_et_al-2013.md

 ## Replication of Analyses & Results
 ### Figure 1 - Distribution of SNPs Across the Genome
 The first figure of the paper invovles characterizing the marker coverage by plotting the distribution of SNPs across the genome.
-SNPs were organized into bins that covered 1 MB.
+SNPs were organized into bins that covered 1 MB windows of the genome.

 ![](./Figures/Romay_et_al/Fig1.png)

-The data for this figure are located at Panzea.
-The first issue we ran into was loading the data file into R Studio.
-When we tried to load the entire file the process took an extensive amount of time.
-If we were successful in loading the file, then visualizing the dataframe in R was  In order to create a graph that fell on a single x-axis a new position column that was continuous across the entrire genome rather than positions that restarted for every chromosome
+The data for this figure are located and available at Panzea.
+The file sizes were too big to upload to Github.

+When trying to recreate this figure the first challenge we ran into was loading the data file into R Studio.
+When we tried loading a single file containing all information from all ten chromosomes, the process took an extensive amount of time.
+If we were successful in loading the file, then visualizing the dataframe in R became problematic because of its size.
+We shortened the loading time by extracting only the columns needed to make the graph, which were the chromosome and position.

+The second challenge was the SNP positions.
+When we tried creating the graph with the data that were given, the SNP number would be confounding because the SNP positions on different chromosomes would fall into the same 1 MB window.
+In order to make the bins specific for each chromosome we modified the position column so that SNP position was continuous across the entire genome.

+The third challenge was the centromere positions.
+In the article the authors identify the centromeres on the graph by making those bins a different color.
+Nowhere in the article or in the data are references to the speficic positions of the centromeres.
+If we would have had access to these locations then the colors could have been changed in our script.

 ![](./Figures/Iowa_Captives/Fig1.png)